waterholeforum/docs/forms.md

 }
 ```

-## Structuring Forms
+## Form Structure

 ### Adding a Field to a Form

-Most of the forms throughout Waterhole have a corresponding [ordered list](https://waterhole.dev/reference/Waterhole/Extend/Concerns/OrderedList.html) extender to which you can add fields.
-For example, to add a field to the registration form, we would use the `RegistrationForm` extender:
+Most of the forms throughout Waterhole have a corresponding extender to which you can add fields.
+For example, to add a field to the registration form, we would use the [`RegistrationForm` extender](reference://Waterhole/Extend/RegistrationForm.html):

 ```php
 use App\Fields\FullNameField;